Holly: Culture

 In heraldry, holly is used to symbolize truth.
-The Norwegian municipality of Stord has a yellow twig of holly in its Coat-of-arms.
+Stord Municipality in Norway has a yellow twig of holly in its coat of arms.

 The Druids held that "leaves of holly offered protection against evil spirits" and thus "wore holly in their hair".

 In the Harry Potter novels, holly is used as the wood in Harry's wand.

 In some traditions of Wicca, the Holly King is one of the faces of the Sun God.
 He is born at midsummer and rules from Mabon to Ostara.

 In the Irish language, the words mac cuilinn mean 'son of holly'.
 Common anglicized forms of this arose; last names such as McCullen, McCullion, McQuillan, and MacCullion, which are quite common surnames in some areas.

 Medicinal use

-Gan Mao Ling (simplified Chinese: 感冒灵; traditional Chinese: 感冒靈) is a Chinese herbal medication alleged to be effective in the early stages of cold or flu, and one main ingredient is the root of the Ilex.
+Gan Mao Ling (感冒灵 (感冒靈)) is a Chinese herbal medication alleged to be effective in the early stages of cold or flu, and one main ingredient is the root of the Ilex.
 It’s a commonly used and widely known medication in Traditional Chinese Medicine.

 The ingredients of the remedy are: